On June 19, people across the United States celebrate Juneteenth. The holiday commemorates the ending of slavery in the U.S., in 1865.

 Making a Holiday

 Over the years, Black people from Galveston moved to different cities, and the celebration spread.
-It is also called Emancipation Day, or Freedom Day.
+It’s also called Emancipation Day, or Freedom Day.

 In the 1960s, the civil rights movement brought a wider awareness of Juneteenth.
 On June 19, 1968, two months after the assassination of Martin Luther King Jr., a Solidarity Day rally was held on June 19 in Washington, D.C.
 The event drew 50,000 people.

 Texas made Juneteenth a state holiday in 1980.
-Following international protests sparked by the May 2020 killing of George Floyd, in Minneapolis, Minnesota, Juneteenth has gained even wider recognition.
+Following international protests sparked by the May 2020 killing of George Floyd, in Minneapolis, Minnesota, Juneteenth gained even wider recognition.
+In 2021, President Joe Biden signed legislation that made Juneteenth a federal holiday.
 Juneteenth celebrations include religious services, cookouts, parades, and festivals featuring music and dancing.
-Now, 48 out of 50 states, plus Washington, D.C., recognize Juneteenth as a state holiday.